valck/sweatless/Readme.markdown

 ## Current Status

-Sorry, but we're documenting all classes of the package, stay tuned...
+It's a release version, but we're documenting some classes of the package, stay tuned...

 ## Online Documentation
 [On-line Docs](http://www.sweatless.as/docs)